 The deployment went smoothly and the client server application proved to deliver excellent end user productivity and effective data entry capabilities.
 For operational management, Synapse Innovation deployed the application using a virtual machine (VM) environment and used the thin client functionality of Uniface Anywhere.
 Currently there are plans to continually enhance and expand the application by adding significant functionality around the logistics and marketing components of the application.

 its integration capabilities with other tools, for example, business intelligence (BI).
 “It is important to choose tools for particular functions and make an application by integrating the necessary functionality,” notes Mr. Hashiuchi.
 Uniface makes integration with other solutions easy.Another important reason why using Uniface has enabled successful projects is because of the repository functionality.

 “As a long term Uniface customer with 20 years’ experience, we have developed many mission-critical applications.
 Our history with Uniface provides us with certainty that Uniface will help our customers’ future business needs, such as the web and mobile.”

 – Mr. Shinji Hashiuchi, FCS Sales Director

-Given FCS’s diverse customer portfolio, the company has been able to develop mission-critical applications in many areas, from an ERP system for a photography and camera equipment manufacturer, to a retail system for a timber company and a distribution application for a customer who manufactures household goods.
-Long-term relationships with its customers and providers are important to FCS and they provide maintenance and service updates for almost all of the applications they have built.
+Given Synapse Innovation’s diverse customer portfolio, the company has been able to develop mission-critical applications in many areas, from an ERP system for a photography and camera equipment manufacturer, to a retail system for a timber company and a distribution application for a customer who manufactures household goods.
+Long-term relationships with its customers and providers are important to Synapse Innovation and they provide maintenance and service updates for almost all of the applications they have built.
 Together with their customers, they are always looking at adding additional functionality and further enhancing the deployed applications.

-Deployment to mobile devices is also on FCS’s radar.
+Deployment to mobile devices is also on Synapse Innovation’s radar.
 One of their customers is looking to introduce Windows tablets for their field workers and they want to use the same screen that was developed for c/s.